kayleeyoon/recipe-database/README.txt

 Kaylee Yoon
 4/24/18

-- My public_html folder has all of the files for the web interface -home.php is the home page
+- The public_html folder has all of the files for the web interface for a simple recipe database -home.php is the home page
 	-newChef.php is how a user can insert a new chef -newReview.php, newReview2.php, and newReview3.php are how a user inserts a new review